movementkitchen/website/src/pages/index.md

 You might have persistent shoulder/hip/back pain or injury that keeps coming back?
 Or maybe you feel that things never quite got back to normal after having a baby?
-You are tired or hurting and ready to take an active part in getting better, reclaiming your body's natural ability to move?
+You are tired of hurting and ready to take an active part in getting better, reclaiming your body's natural ability to move?
 Movement coaching could be just the thing you are looking for.